cmason/NoLongerEvil-Thermostat/README.md

 - Only use on devices you own
 - Improper firmware can brick your device (Don't sue me bro)

+## Credits & Acknowledgments

+This project builds upon the excellent work of several security researchers and developers:

+- **[grant-h](https://github.com/grant-h) / [ajb142](https://github.com/ajb142)** - [omap_loader](https://github.com/ajb142/omap_loader), the USB bootloader tool used to flash OMAP devices
+- **[exploiteers (GTVHacker)](https://github.com/exploiteers)** - Original research and development of the [Nest DFU attack](https://github.com/exploiteers/NestDFUAttack), which demonstrated the ability to flash custom firmware to Nest devices gen 1 & gen 2
+- **[FULU](https://bounties.fulu.org/)** and all bounty backers - For funding the [Nest Learning Thermostat Gen 1/2 bounty](https://bounties.fulu.org/bounties/nest-learning-thermostat-gen-1-2) and supporting the right-to-repair movement

+Without their groundbreaking research, open-source contributions, and advocacy for device ownership rights, this work would not be possible.
+Thank you!

+### Open Source Commitment

+We are committed to transparency and the right-to-repair movement.
+The firmware images and backend API server code will be open sourced soon, allowing the community to audit, improve, and self-host their own infrastructure.

 ## References